ota-meshi/eslint-plugin-regexp/README.md

 <!--USAGE_SECTION_START-->

 Add `regexp` to the plugins section of your `.eslintrc` configuration file (you can omit the `eslint-plugin-` prefix)
-and either use the recommended configuration or configure the rules you want:
+and either use one of the two configurations available (`recommended` or `all`) or configure the rules you want:

 ### The recommended configuration